jeremyrixon/jeremyrixon/_posts/2017-12-28-hosting-with-github-jekyll.md

 I used [Poole](http://getpoole.com) to get going very quickly.

+Something to note is that Github Pages has the following plugins enabled: [https://pages.github.com/versions/](https://pages.github.com/versions/).
+This page show what each plugin does: [https://jekyllrb.com/docs/plugins/#available-plugins](https://jekyllrb.com/docs/plugins/#available-plugins).

 So far, I'm using [Vim](http://www.vim.org) to edit templates and posts.

 ## Advantages